pascalkienast/H5P-RESTAPI-Server/content-typ-structures/blanks-structure-guide.md

 1. **Dual metadata structure**: Both top-level and nested in params
 2. **Complete dependency declarations**: All required libraries declared in both metadata locations
-3. **Text with proper blank marking**: Using asterisks to mark blanks
+3. **Questions array with proper blank marking**: Using asterisks to mark blanks within HTML paragraphs
-4. **Questions array**: Matching the number of blanks in the text
+4. **Text field for instructions**: Contains overall instructions, not the blanks
 5. **Behavior settings**: Properly configured for the intended exercise type
+6. **Accessibility parameters**: Ensure the content is accessible to all users

 By following this guide precisely, you can create reliable H5P Fill-in-the-Blanks exercises that function correctly across all devices and platforms.